 Fig. I - Palatine Guard color, 1859-1878

 Fig. L - Proto-National Papal Flag, ca. 1929

 The flag of

 Yellow and white have been the papal colors since 1808 when they were first used in a cockade, i.e. a circular cloth badge.
-The keys of St. Peter, crossed diagonally, have been a papal emblem since the middle ages.
+The keys of St. Peter, crossed diagonally, have symbolized the papacy's spiritual mission since the middle ages.
 They are referenced in the New Testament, in the words of Jesus to Simon: “I will give you the keys of the kingdom of heaven.
 Whatever you bind on earth shall be bound in heaven; and whatever you loose on earth shall be loosed in heaven” (Matthew 16:19).
-The triple tiara has also been a papal symbol since the middle ages, with various symbolic interpretations.
-One theory holds that the three crowns represent the pope’s supremacy over other earthly sovereigns.
+The triple tiara has symbolized papal temporal sovereignty for centuries, as well.

 Design & Use

 flag, the constitution does not explicitly specify proportions for state